Ignatij3/Ignatij3/README.md

 <div><img src="headings/linux.svg" style="height: 150px" alt="can't-load-svg" /></div>

 <p align="justify">Since my dad is a programmer as well, I had Linux installed on my PC for as long as I can remember having PC.
-And even though I have been using Linux (Ubuntu, specifically) since my early childhood days, I've been using it more as a general user, not making a big use of it's command-line tools, apart from irregularly occuring need to either fix something or some other cases.
+And even though I have been using Linux (Ubuntu, specifically) since my early childhood Vdays, I've been using it more as a general user, not making a big use of it's command-line tools, apart from irregularly occuring need to either fix something or some other cases.
 As of now, I'm at a beginner level and plan to advance at work in learning deeply Linux-based operating systems.</p>

 <div><img src="headings/qt.svg" style="height: 150px" alt="can't-load-svg" /></div>